 GetResponse is a comprehensive Email Marketing platform for any user.
 It enables you to create a worthy marketing list of prospects, partners, and clients so that you can get more opens, clicks, and sales with its professional templates, easy design tools, and unmatched deliverability.

 MailChimp is one of the most popular names around when it comes to email marketing; offers a wide range of features that enable small, medium and large businesses to run their email marketing needs using just a single platform.

 Benchmark Email tool is very similar to MailChimp.
 Both of them allow you to create email marketing campaigns, grow your audience using data analytics, and integrate with a myriad of other services.
 They also offer similar pricing ranges.

 Bloom Plugin is one of the most popular plugins from the Elegant Themes team; gives you all the tools you need to turn your website’s visitors into loyal followers and customers.
 Bloom Plugin enables you to build your own email list and access to a robust analytics system to track your success in converting users to your email list.

 In many cases, the reason for the failure of any digital marketing campaign is not that the campaigns lack creativity, quality, and qualified personnel – but because of the failure in monitoring the effectiveness and performance of the campaign.

-Once you get sufficient and solid analytics and measurement data available, you can now make adjustments to your digital marketing campaign to generate the insights presented by these gather data.
+Once you get sufficient and solid analytics and measurement data available, you can now make adjustments to your digital marketing campaign to generate the insights presented by these gathered data.

 While all of these metrics and tools are very useful in tracking your progress and proving the effectiveness of your digital marketing campaigns, they are actually useless if you don’t utilize them to make educated decisions about your upcoming objectives, strategies, and tactics.

 Remember, don’t get too excited with every piece of data you get.
-Track only what you can take action on and get enough data before you jump in and make any change.
+Track only what you can take action on and get enough data before you jump in and make any changes.